chrismack698/Gratitude-Fest/README.md

 ---

 ### Step 07 — Salesforce Integration *(Planned)*
-A future stored procedure will read from `GRATITUDE_FEST_RESULTS` and call the Salesforce REST API to write an Activity record for every account that was thanked — closing the loop in CRM.
+A future stored procedure will read from `GRATITUDE_FEST_RESULTS` and call the Salesforce REST API to write a Task record for every account that was thanked — closing the loop in CRM.

 **Objects:** SF Activity Procedure *(not yet built)* · Salesforce REST API